igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/string/getduplicatedarguments/GetDuplicatedArguments.md

 ## Instructions

-Given variable number of arguments (strings) checks whether there are any duplicates among the arguments and return list of all unique duplicates.
-If no params arguments are passes return empty list.
+Given variable number of arguments (list of strings) checks whether there are any duplicates among the arguments and return list of all unique duplicates.
+If no arguments are passes return empty list.

 [Puzzle](GetDuplicatedArguments.kt) | [Solution](GetDuplicatedArgumentsSolution.kt)